ShouvikBasak/shouvikbasak.github.io/_posts/2022-02-09-apache-hbase-getting-started-on-mac.md

 `jps`

-    91968 HQuorumPeer
-    92208 Jps
-    91715 SecondaryNameNode
-    92132 HRegionServer
-    91574 DataNode
+    3075 DataNode
-    91470 NameNode
+    2964 NameNode
+    4134 Jps
+    3214 SecondaryNameNode

-jps command should show the HMaster and HRegionServer processes running.
+jps command should show the HMaster processes running.
 HMaster was not running

 Solution: